What is a development permit?

-Any person who deems he/she may be affected by the issuance of a Development Permit may appeal to the SDAB of the Town of Innisfail within fourteen (14) days of the date of the publication of the notice.
+Any person who deems he/she may be affected by the issuance of a Development Permit may appeal to the SDAB of the Town of Innisfail within twenty-one (21) days of the date of decision.
 Appeal applications must be filed with the secretary of the SDAB at the Town Office and must include your name, address and phone number.

 Development Permit Fees